owenhsho/Adobe-at-js/Hash-Change.md

 Many single page applications update the URL on view changes.
 We can use these URL updates to trigger an mbox call.
-Since the mbox call will be made asynchronously, in-parallel with your view change you may experience flicker when using the mbox response to replace default content.
+Keep in mind that since the mbox call will be made asynchronously, in-parallel with your view change _visitors may experience flicker_ when the mbox response replaces default content.

 ##Example: Put this code after at.js to trigger mbox calls on pushState/hashchange: